Adnan-Anwar-Data-enthusiast/Currency-speculation/README.md

 The objective of this project was to find the biggest factors affecting the spot rate of a basket of currencies, and build carry trade models using dynamic trade signals, and compare them to thresholds like buy & hold to see whether our trading signal gives us a return

 ## Data loading
 This dataset was extracted from the Bloomberg terminal during my internship at GIAGCC.
 In carry trade strategy, it is usual to borrow in a low voltaility market such as the japanese yen to mitigate risk and volatility.
-Along-side the spot rate of USDCHF, USDEUR, USDINR, USDJPy i have selected the features of current account balances of each country, inflation, and interest rates.
+Along-side the spot rate of USDCHF, USDEUR, USDINR, USDJPY i have selected the features of current account balances of each country, inflation, and interest rates.

 ## Exploratory Data analysis (EDA) '1.
 Data Cleaning':
 in the notebook "1.
 Data cleaning and preparation" i have cleaned the data and done EDA on log returns to understand volatility.
 Specifically, the standard deviation of the log return of an asset shows the volatility from a time series.